MicrosoftDocs/fabric-docs/docs/data-factory/dataflows-gen2-monitor.md

 - Refresh duration
 - Submitter of the refresh
 - Workspace name
-- Fabric capacity used for the refresh of your Dataflow
+- Fabric capacity used for the refresh of your dataflow
 - Average refresh duration
 - Number of refreshes per day
 - Type of refresh